Lotame/LotameDMP-IOS/README.md

 ## About this version

+Version 5.2.0 Provides the ability to use a different client id for audience extractions.
+It also bumps the minimum iOS version up to 14.5 for the new tracking API.

 Version 5.1.0 Handles iOS 14 changes for tracking authorization and provides the ability to use a separate client id for audience membership requests.

 Version 5.0.0 upgrades to swift 5.